Unlawful and Wrongful Dismissal Price Guide for Business

 The information set out above is a guide only.

-Please note that in all cases where we are asked to undertake work, we will give a more precise and personalised indication of costs in our retainer letter sent to you at the outset of the matter.
+Therefore, please note that in all cases where we are asked to undertake work, we will give a more precise and personalised indication of costs in our retainer letter sent to you at the outset of the matter.